-Minnesota's 400+ golf courses can be a daunting universe to sort through when planning a golf vacation, but courses grouped together along "trails" make it easy to organize an extended golf getaway.
-The following six golf trails provide quality with varying degrees of difficulty.
-The trails match up nicely with several popular Minnesota Scenic Byways, making for enjoyable drives between the courses.
+The following six golf trails offer high-quality play with varying degrees of difficulty.
+The trails match up nicely with several popular Minnesota Scenic Byways, making for enjoyable drives between rounds.
 So pack your clubs and select a trail to explore.

 Winding its way throughout this fabulous lakes area is the 54-mile Paul Bunyan Scenic Byway, where Gull Lake and the Whitefish Chain provide a superb background for some of the state's best golf.
-The 27-hole Pines at Grand View Lodge, plus The Preserve and Arnold Palmer designed Deacon's Lodge, combine to set the bar for golf on this trail.
-The two Robert Trent Jones, Jr. designs at Cragun's Resort are impressive, and The Traditional and Whitebirch at Breezy Point Resort keep players returning.
-Golden Eagle's exquisite setting is enhanced by the cozy cabins that keep players on site.
-Learn more about this great golf destination at www.brainerdgolftrail.com.
+The 27-hole Pines and The Preserve at Grand View Lodge set the bar for golf on this trail.
+The two Robert Trent Jones Jr. designs at Cragun's Resort are impressive, and The Traditional, Whitebirch and Arnold Palmer-designed Deacon's Lodge at Breezy Point Resort keep players returning.
+Golden Eagle's exquisite setting is enhanced by the cozy cabins that keep players on-site.

 Minnesota River Valley

-This golf trail follows the scenic byway of this name just south of the Canadian border from Hallock to Voyageurs National Park.
+This golf trail follows the scenic byway of the same name just south of the Canadian border from Hallock to Voyageurs National Park.
 The trail begins with courses at Hallock, Karlstad and Greenbush before the 18-hole Oakcrest Golf Course in Roseau.
 Warroad Estates is a regulation woodland course popular with Canadian golfers, and its ninth green is the shape of the state of Minnesota.
-Oak Harbor's vintage front nine is woodsy and the back has a Scottish links feel along the Rainy River.
-Falls Country Club is also next to the Rainy, and adds streams and ponds on ten holes.
-Get more information about this trail at www.watersofthedancingsky.org.
+Oak Harbor's vintage front nine is woodsy, and the back has a Scottish links feel along the Rainy River.